 These young drivers are just as dangerous on motorcycles, too.
 During 2010, there were nearly 220 teenage motorcycle drivers killed and another 5,000 injured in traffic accidents.

 You might not believe it, but these young drivers are also likely to be involved in alcohol-related accidents, too!sIn 2010, 30 percent of these young drivers who were killed in car accidents were under the influence of alcohol.
 About 25 percent of them were legally drunk.

 Officials with the Maine Department of Transportation (MaineDOT) urge parents to talk with their teen drivers about the dangers they’re bound to face on our roadways.
 Be sure to enact household driving rules to help to assist the state’s Graduated Driver’s Licensing (GDL) program.
 Make sure you lay down the consequences for breaking these rules, too.
 Awareness and enforcement can help to significantly reduce the risks of accidents for this young driving population.

 -Make sure teens drive sober.
 If they’re busted with any amount of alcohol in their system, they could lose their license for a year.

 -Make sure that the vehicle is safe to drive.
 A teen learning how to drive safely does not need to be further distracted by bad brakes or a sticky clutch.

 -Limit the number of teen passengers in the vehicle.

 -Obey all road laws and posted street signs.

 Contact the experienced injury attorneys at Peter Thompson & Associates if you or someone you love has been involved in a car accident in Bangor, Portland or elsewhere in the area.
-Call 1-800-804-2004 to schedule a free and confidential appointment to speak to an attorney about your rights.
+Call 1-800-804-2004 to schedule a confidential appointment to speak to an attorney about your rights.